-This activity can only be a significant drinking water threat under certain circumstances (i.e. the storage of snow below grade or, at or above grade if the area where the snow is stored is more than 1 ha.) and the Assessment Report did not identify any existing threats in the County of Oxford, nor are any suspected.
+This activity can only be a significant drinking water threat under certain circumstances (i.e. any amount of snow storage on properties where the predominant land use is commercial or industrial by any means other than a storm water drainage system outfall).
+The Assessment Report did not identify any existing threats in the County of Oxford, nor are any suspected.
 Although unlikely, if an existing occurrence of this threat activity were to be discovered, it was determined that a Risk Management Plan would be sufficient to adequately manage the risk such that the activity ceases to be a significant threat.
-However, County of Oxford chose to use Part IV prohibition for new snow storage and disposal sites for the reasons outlined under Part IV prohibition policy approaches section.
+Given that any amount of snow storage, i.e., from 5kg to 500 tonnes, could be a significant threat under certain circumstances, it was determined that the most practical approach is also a RMP for future activities.
+Risk Management Plans can be used adequately to mitigate the risk for commercial and industrial properties.
+Prohibition policies were considered too strict for the lesser amounts.